Canada-Paraguay relations

 Bilateral relations

 Canada and Paraguay established diplomatic relations in 1961.
-Paraguay is represented in Canada by an embassy in Ottawa and has appointed honorary consuls in Calgary, Toronto, Montréal, Vancouver and Winnipeg.
-Canada’s embassy to Argentina, in Buenos Aires, is also accredited to Paraguay, and Canada maintains an honorary consulate in Asunción, Paraguay.
+Paraguay has closed its embassy in Ottawa but is represented in Canada by honorary consuls in Calgary, Vancouver and Winnipeg.
+Paraguayan interests in Canada are also covered by the Embassy of Paraguay to the United States in Washington, DC.
+Canada’s embassy to Argentina, in Buenos Aires, is accredited to Paraguay, and Canada maintains an honorary consulate in Asunción, Paraguay.

 There are a number of programs and scholarships that help strengthen educational ties between Canada and Paraguay, including the Emerging Leaders in the Americas Program (ELAP) and the Faculty Mobility for Partnership Building Program (FMPBP).
-ELAP provides short-term scholarship opportunities for students from Latin America and the Caribbean, including Paraguay, to study or conduct research in Canada while FMPBP enables professors at Canadian post-secondary institutions to pursue short-term research and/or teaching activities as a means of exploring, creating and advancing institutional partnerships.
-The Paraguayan Center of Canadian Studies helps sustain links between universities, NGOs and government agencies.
-It has worked with the Canadian Embassy to facilitate visits to Paraguay by Canadian and regional experts to discuss common priorities, promote educational exchanges and fellowships and showcase Canada’s values.
-In 2016, the Canadian university consortium CALDO signed a memorandum of understanding (in Spanish only) with Paraguay’s Programa Nacional de Becas de Posgrado en el Exterior “Don Carlos Antonio López” [Don Carlos Antonio López national foreign postgraduate scholarship program], which provides funding to attend CALDO member universities.
+ELAP provides short-term scholarship opportunities for students from Latin America and the Caribbean, including Paraguay, to study or conduct research in Canada.
+FMPBP enables professors at Canadian post-secondary institutions to pursue short-term research and/or teaching activities as a means of exploring, creating and advancing institutional partnerships.
+Since 2009, 17 Paraguayan students have participated in exchange opportunities for study or research at the college, undergraduate and graduate level under ELAP.

 Trade relations